 - Share the results of the quiz instantly and encourage sharing the quiz on social media.

-Invest in interactive infographics and mapsinfographics aren’t as effective now as they used to be.
+In past posts, I’ve told you that infographics aren’t as effective now as they used to be.

 They get decent traffic and help in branding, but every brand has joined the infographic publishing party.
 So now, you need to up your ante.
 You can’t simply share textual info in visuals and expect to drive massive traffic.